-Join us in February for this virtual conference!
+Our February 22-25 virtual conference is happening very soon!
 We are excited about the possibilities that a virtual event opens up to us to have far-flung presenters and participants engage in creative exchange of ideas and information.
 Pull up a chair right there in your own home, farm or office, and come along.

 QUICK LINKS Follow these links for key information about this conference: